 If you would like to apply with other families, please begin by reviewing the application guidelines for group applications.
 After reviewing the guidelines:

 Group applications are treated equally during the lottery process as long as each family submitting an application in the group has a qualified application.
-The size of the group does not matter in the lottery process (provided the group fits in one cabin or all members are related).
-Keep in mind, group applications will either all be accepted together or all be denied together.
+The size of the group does not matter in the lottery process but the group must all fit in one cabin or all members must be immediate family (Parents, children, and grandchildren).
+If one application in the group does not have priority then all applications in the group will have no priority status.
+Keep in mind, group applications will either all be accepted together or all be waitlisted.
 Think of it like sharing a lottery ticket.
 If you want to attend camp regardless if other members of the group are wait-listed, you should apply individually.

 All families in a group application must have lottery-eligible memberships, otherwise the group will not be considered until the secondary (post-lottery) selection process.

-Each family within the group will receive a separate unit within the same cabin unless specified otherwise.
+Each family that has submitted their own application within the group will receive a separate unit within the same cabin unless specified otherwise.